What Is Special Needs Life Insurance and Who Needs It?

 How Much Coverage Do We Need?

-Start with an annual supplemental-needs budget (caregiving, therapies, transportation, recreation, advocacy) and an expected time horizon (the beneficiary’s lifetime).
+When determine how much coverage is needed, start with an annual supplemental-needs budget (caregiving, therapies, transportation, recreation, advocacy) and an expected time horizon (the beneficiary’s lifetime).
 Add reserves for inflation and professional services (trustee fees, care management).
 We’ll map this into a death-benefit target and compare policy structures that meet the need within your budget.

 Application Tips